ElodynPixel/Projects-overview/README.md

 Building a dashboard on google sheets
 I downloaded and imported Sleep efficiency data csv file and cleaned the data after removing empty cells and other formatting.
+The data was then sorted (for example age so it can appear in chronological order when used in charts).
+Charts created was to showcase the association between age and duration (bar chart) and a pie chart showcasing the proportion of yes and no answer to smoking status.